How to Revive a Dying Fiddle-Leaf Fig

 It is not uncommon for the leaves to droop in appearance or drop off completely as a reaction to the change in conditions.

-The best time of year to repot your fiddle leaf fig is in the Spring as this is when the plant is at its most resilient, whereas repotting during its Winter dormancy can often cause more stress to the plant.
+Pro tip: According to the experts, the best time of year to repot your fiddle leaf fig is in the Spring as this is when the plant is at its most resilient, whereas repotting during its Winter dormancy can often cause more stress to the plant.

 (Read my article, How to Revive a Dying Ficus Houseplant).